schrodyn/ProgMonk/pwn/x86_Disassembly_essentials/x86_disasm-2.md

   * Data referred to by entries in the program or section header table

+[here image]

+An ELF file has two views: the program header shows the *segments* used at run-time, while the section header lists the set of *sections* of the binary.

 The **segments** contain information that is necessary for *runtime execution* of the file, while **sections** contain important data for *linking* and *relocation*.
 Each byte in the entire file is taken by